 When you purchase your CARCHEX-brokered policy, be sure to note the exclusion time.
 Typically, vehicle extended warranties have a period of about 30 days and 1,000 miles after you purchase the policy, during which you are not yet covered.
 There may also be a vehicle inspection required before you are covered.

 Yes, there are vehicles for which CARCHEX is not the best provider and the company is not shy about admitting that.
-If you have a Jeep Wrangler with a 12-inch lift kit, The very first 1063 split-window Corvette ever produced, or any vehicle that is heavily modified (say a Subaru WRX with a chip), CARCHEX may decline your business.
+If you have a Jeep Wrangler with a 12-inch lift kit, The very first 1963 split-window Corvette ever produced, or any vehicle that is heavily modified (say a Subaru WRX with a chip, a cold air intake, a full exhaust and a cam), CARCHEX may decline your business.